chaostoolkit/chaostoolkit-documentation/sources/reference/contributing.md

 project, we create a dedicated team and add you as a contributor to it with read/write permissions.
 The Chaos Toolkit does not add you as a collaborator of the organization for management reasons.
 Collaborators are external contributors with permissions to specific repositories access.
-This reduce the security surface risks in case a contributor account is breached.
+This reduces the security surface risks in case a contributor account is breached.